-- At a minimum, the emergency evacuation plan shall contain the following: - A. Shelter Floor Plans.
-Floor plans for each floor being used as temporary shelter with the sleeping rooms and all other adjacent spaces clearly identified. - 16 B. Room Size.
-The square footage of the rooms used as sleeping rooms and the use of adjacent rooms. - 17 C. Egress Path.
-A plan to show egress from the proposed sleeping spaces to the exterior of the building; along with egress for all assembly areas and other spaces used as part of the shelter. - 18 D. Life-Safety Systems.
+At a minimum, the emergency evacuation plan shall contain the following:

+1. Shelter Floor Plans.
+Floor plans for each floor being used as temporary shelter with the sleeping rooms and all other adjacent spaces clearly identified;

+2. Room Size.
+The square footage of the rooms used as sleeping rooms and the use of adjacent rooms;

+3. Egress Path.
+A plan to show egress from the proposed sleeping spaces to the exterior of the building; along with egress for all assembly areas and other spaces used as part of the shelter; and

+4. Life-Safety Systems.
 A floor plan showing the location of fire extinguishers, fire alarm pull stations, or emergency communication devices.

-19 2.21.800 Lighting, heat, ventilation, water, and sanitation.
+2.21.800 Lighting, Heat, Ventilation, Water, and Sanitation

-The Shelter Operations Plan shall address the how lighting, heat, ventilation, water, and sanitation will be provided and maintained for the shelter residents.
+The Shelter Operations Plan shall address the how lighting, heat, ventilation, water and sanitation will be provided and maintained for the shelter residents.
 Adequate lighting, heat, ventilation, potable water, and sanitation in compliance with applicable requirements of WAC 246-360 shall be provided.
-In addition, the Shelter Operations Plan shall also address management, collection, and disposal of other waste and debris generated by the shelter and shelter residents.
+In addition, by the Shelter Operations Plan shall also address management, collection and disposal of other waste and debris generated by the shelter and shelter residents.